 Polanski had to wait six games for his maiden victory, but it was a crucial one as Gladbach put fellow relegation rivals St. Pauli to the sword on Matchday 9.
 A morale-boosting win over Cologne in the Rhine derby followed, with that success coming in the middle of a five-game unbeaten streak.

-Since Matchday 13, though, Gladbach have tasted victory only twice - their latest success a 1-0 victory over Union on Matchday 24.
+Since Matchday 13, though, Gladbach have tasted victory only twice - their latest success a 2-0 victory over Pauli on Matchday 26, which preceded draws against Cologne, Heidenheim and Mainz, and an away reverse at Leipzig.

 Check out the full Bundesliga table here!